sailfish009/bsdf/README.md

 bytes.
 Binary blobs can optionally be compressed (zlib or bz2), can have checksums, and can be resized.

-BSDF has an efficient extension mechanism by which other types of data can be serialized with user-defined converters.
+Via an efficient extension mechanism, other data types (including custom ones), can be serialized based on the aforementioned types.
+Standard extensions are available for common data types, such as nd-arrays.

 BSDF is a binary format; by giving up on human readability, we were able to make BSDF simple, compact and fast.
 See the [full specification](SPEC.md), or